ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 **When to use Event-sourcing?**

-Event-Sourcing is particularly useful in situations where you need to keep an audit trail of all changes that occured to your data.
+Event-Sourcing is particularly useful in situations where you need to keep an audit trail of all changes that occurred to your data.
 Accountancy for example is a domain in which Event-Sourcing is very useful, because you need to be able to provide that trail for audit purposes.
 **REPHRASE! -> The immutability of events allows for more scalability in your apps also.**

 **CQRS and Event Sourcing**

-Where Event-Sourcing describes the practice of storing all application state changes in individual events, CQRS describes the practice of seperating the command from the read side.
+Where Event-Sourcing describes the practice of storing all application state changes in individual events, CQRS describes the practice of separating the command from the read side.

 This means you'll have a service exposing all write functionality in your application and a separate service exposing all read operations.

-This model works well with Event-Sourcing as you can use the Events occuring on your system as Commands in the CQRS model.
+This model works well with Event-Sourcing as you can use the Events occurring on your system as Commands in the CQRS model.

 <img src="/img/js-conf-budapest/Event-sourcing.png" alt="CQRS-and-event-sourcing">